wondonghyeon/wondonghyeon.github.io/_posts/2022-03-29-food-waste-flw-db.md

 ```
 ![png](/files/images/others/us-food-loss-whole-supply-chain-since-2005.png)

-Here are some intersting findings.
+Here are some interesting findings.
-* "Grape fruit juice" has large loss percentage while "Grape fruits" has small loss percentage.
+* "Grapefruit juice" has a large loss percentage while "Grapefruits" has a small loss percentage.
 * "Mixed grain" loss is large while individual grains ("Wheat" and "Barley") losses are very small.
 * There are no data for meat.
-I don't see beef, pork and chicken.
+I don't see beef, pork, and chicken.

 ### Other Countries (Whole Supply Chain)
-Here are some plots for different countries that used the same code for as the [above](#the-us-whole-supply-chain).
+Here are some plots for different countries that used the same code as the [above](#the-us-whole-supply-chain).
 There are more plots in my [repo](https://github.com/wondonghyeon/codes-for-blog/blob/master/food-waste/fao-flw-dataset-exploration.ipynb).
 #### Canada
 ![png](/files/images/others/canada-food-loss-whole-supply-chain-since-2005.png)
-* Canada data is very similiar to the U.S. data.
+* Canada data is very similar to U.S. data.
-* There is "Meat of pig, fresh or chilled" commodity in Candata data, which is not found in the U.S. data.
+* There is "Meat of pig, fresh or chilled" in Candata data, which is not found in the U.S. data.
 #### Austria, Germany, Hungary
-The followings are from European countries.
+The followings data are from three European countries.

 ![png](/files/images/others/austria-food-loss-whole-supply-chain-since-2005.png)
 ![png](/files/images/others/germany-food-loss-whole-supply-chain-since-2005.png)
 ![png](/files/images/others/hungary-food-loss-whole-supply-chain-since-2005.png)
-* The above plots are mostly about grains (e.g. Rye, Wheat, Barley...).
+* The above plots are mostly about grains (e.g., Rye, Wheat, Barley).
 I guess grain data in these countries were easier to collect than other commodities for FAO.
-* "Plums and sloes" loss is low in Hungary (about 2.5%), while the same number is high for Austria (about 28%).
-It's hard to believe that Austria is more than 10 times efficient in processing plums than Hungary.
-I looked at "reference" and "method_data_collection" of the rows but seems like they are the same.
+* “Plums and sloes” loss is low in Hungary (about 2.5%), while the same number is high for Austria (about 28%).
+It’s hard to believe that Austria is more than ten times more efficient in processing plums than Hungary.
+I looked at the “reference” and “method_data_collection” of the rows, but they seem to be the same.
 To me, this seems like a limitation of the dataset.
-Even though the data collection method is the same, it's hard to beleive the numbers.
+Even though the data collection method is the same, it’s hard to believe the numbers.

 ```python
 year = 2005